pitivi/pitivi/docs/GSoC_Ideas.md

 timeline usability, making it a delight to use Pitivi.
 See [GitLab](https://gitlab.gnome.org/GNOME/pitivi/-/issues?label_name%5B%5D=6.+Component%3A+Timeline).

-Requirements: Python.
+**Requirements**: Python.
 Minimal experience contributing to Pitivi including unit tests.

 ## Focus on the music

 Often people want to pick a nice tune and then sync their weekend clips on it.
-To make this easy, Pitivi can detect the beats using a 3rd party library, and allow aligning and cutting the clips to the beat.
+To make this easy, Pitivi can detect the beats using a 3rd party library such as [librosa](https://librosa.org/) and allow aligning and cutting the clips to the beat.
 It might sound easy, but the entire experience should be super-polished so it works nice and everybody can do it.

-Requirements: Python, C. Minimal experience contributing to Pitivi including unit tests.
+**Requirements**: Python, C. Minimal experience contributing to Pitivi including unit tests.